Leave of Absence

 There is no entitlement to time off in term time.

 A school can only grant Leave of Absence if

 As the Headteacher, I will only grant a leave of absence for exceptional circumstances.
 A holiday or travelling abroad is not exceptional.

 There are 38 weeks in the year when school is open and 14 weeks (175 DAYS) when families can visit family overseas; go on holiday; travel or attend non urgent medical appointments.
 So before you ask for leave of absence please consider… Is your request for leave of absence exceptional?

-If the request is denied the school will inform the parent of the reason and the request will be noted in the electronic register.
+If the request is denied, the school will inform the parent of the reason and the request will be noted in the school (electronic) register.

 Absence which is taken and not authorised could be liable for a Fixed Penalty fine £60 per parent, per child.
 This fine will double to £120 if not paid within 21 days.
 Unpaid fines will result in court proceedings leading to a criminal record for unpaid fines.